uamakernyc/grading-policy/grading-policy/scale-of-marks-awarded.md

 Most courses at UA Maker use the Numeric Grade scale (1 - 100) to report student grades at the end of each marking period, including final grades at the conclusion of the term.
 Scores of 1 - 64 equate to a failing grade, and scores 65 - 100 equate to a passing grade resulting in the accumulation of credit toward graduation.
 A score of 65 is the lowest possible passing score.

-Generally, a student who attended the course but failed to successfully demonstrate their mastery of the content and skills, who did not qualify for grades outlined below, will recieve a score of 55.
+Generally, a student who attended the course but failed to successfully demonstrate their mastery of the content and skills, who did not qualify for grades outlined below, will receive a score of 55.

 ## Pass / Fail Scale